Killing Ground (film): Plot

 Ian Smith and his girlfriend Samantha “Sam” Shaw head to a remote beach for a romantic trip for New Year's Eve.
-On the way, Ian meets Scotty “German” Shepard, a local man who tells them about a nice spot near a waterfall.
+On the way, Ian meets Scotty “German” Shepherd, a local man who tells them about a nice spot near a waterfall.
 When they arrive there, they set up camp next to an abandoned campsite with no trace of its occupants.

 After a few nights, they become concerned when they discover a toddler on his own in the woods.
-Meanwhile elsewhere, German tells his associate Todd “Chook” Fowler about Ian and Sam, and the two begin to make plans.
+Meanwhile, elsewhere, German tells his associate Todd “Chook” Fowler about Ian and Sam, and the two begin to make plans.
 Chook finds Ian and Sam with the baby stuck at the campsite parking lot with a flat tire.
 He persuades Ian to go and search for the missing family, while Sam stays at the car with the child.

 Three days earlier, the Voss-Baker family - Robert Baker, Margaret Voss, their 16-year-old daughter Emily, and their infant son, Ollie - had been camping on the beach.
-German and Chook showed up at the campsite and kidnapped Robert, Margaret, and Emily, but are unaware of Ollie’s presence.
+German and Chook showed up at the campsite and kidnapped Robert, Margaret, and Emily, but are unaware of Ollie's presence.
 German and Chook raped Margaret and Emily, and tortured the family before murdering them all.
 After spotting Ollie in a photo on Emily's cell phone, they returned to search for him but he had wandered off.

 Back to the present, Chook leads Ian to where he and German left the Bakers' bodies.
 When they arrive, they discover that Margaret didn't die from her injuries.
 Ian tries to save her but Chook shoots her dead.
 Chook then explains his intent to rape Sam so Ian charges forward and knocks him down, then flees into the woodland.
 Meanwhile, German arrives at the campsite to find Sam alone with Ollie.
 German tries to abduct Sam from the car but she slashes his wrist and escapes with Ollie.
 German chases them along with his dog, Banjo.